MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-overview.md

 # Telemetry and Application Insights

-The [!INCLUDE[prodshort](../developer/includes/prodshort.md)] provides telemetry data for diagnosing and analyzing problems and performance on tenants.
+[!INCLUDE[prodshort](../developer/includes/prodshort.md)] provides telemetry data for diagnosing and analyzing problems and performance on tenants.
 Whether [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Online or On-premises, you can set up your environments to send telemetry to Application Insights, which is a service hosted within Azure that gathers telemetry data for analysis and presentation.
 For more information, see [What is Application Insights?](/azure/azure-monitor/app/app-insights-overview).

+## Telemetry Signals

 Currently, the following signals are available: